 Details of the scheme for payment of allowances to members

 Council staff will provide you with information and advice.
 A carefully planned induction programme will start immediately after the election so you are well prepared to start in your new role if you are successfully elected.
-It is a requirement councillors receive appropriate training before they can become a member of certain committees, for example you must have undertaken training on licensing matters if you want to sit on the Licensing Committee.

 Further training and development will be available throughout your time as a councillor to help you develop your skills.

 The Governance Support Team is a council department and is on hand to provide support with councillors’ queries, expenses etc. You will also be set up with an email address and provided with help to access to access the Council's IT network from home.

 The Employment Rights Act 1996 requires your employer to allow you a reasonable amount of time off for your work as a councillor.
 You may need to discuss this and agree on the details with your employer.

 Successful candidates will be expected to participate in several training events in the first three months following the election.